G-adedayo/Portrfolio/README.md

 # Portrfolio
-My portfolia for a job
+My portfolio for a job